Joy-Anna Duggar Engaged, Wedding To Austin Forsyth Coming Soon?

 When it comes to the Duggars and their show Counting On, it has become customary for fans to expect a few occurrences per season.
 Whether it’s the birth of a new Duggar being welcomed into the fold, a new marriage, a new engagement, or a new courtship confirmation, any number of these — or even all of the above — could easily occur, and it’s part of what keeps viewers glued to their screens each week.

-Last week it was announced that both Joy-Anna Duggar and Austin Forsyth had officially become engaged, and People noted that Austin Forsyth asked the 19-year-old Joy-Anna Duggar to marry him whilst the two were in the middle of an equestrian trail in Arkansas.
+Last week, it was announced that both Joy-Anna Duggar and Austin Forsyth had officially become engaged, and People noted that Austin Forsyth asked the 19-year-old to marry him while the two were in the middle of an equestrian trail in Arkansas.

-“We were going to go horse riding, and I decided to bring Johannah and Jennifer along … to be the chaperones for this date.
+Joy-Anna Duggar noted, “We were going to go horse riding, and I decided to bring Johannah and Jennifer along… to be the chaperones for this date.
 Austin made this day really, really special, and then he asked me to marry him, and I said yes.”

 The young couple can now officially hold hands, in accordance with courtship protocol, and they both seem happy with one another and the decision they’ve made.